 Renewable energy is the future, and hydropower plants are its biggest global suppliers.
 Hydropower, in the right locations, is a sustainable way to cut our reliance on fossil fuels.
 This source now accounts for 60% of the world’s renewable energy supply.

-In certain parts of the developed world, there has been a major shift away from large-scale hydro towards wind, solar, and other forms of renewable energy.
+In certain parts of the developed world, there has been a major shift away from large-scale hydro to wind, solar, and other forms of renewable energy.
 This is in part because, although hydropower is renewable, it comes at a cost to the environment.

 Big dams have taken a huge toll and can continue to take a huge toll, on people and the planet.
 They have flooded areas of our precious ecosystems, degraded landscapes downstream, and displaced people from their homes.
 The best environmental results from hydropower come from small-scale plants.

 Regardless, hydropower continues to dominate in many parts of the globe.
 Whereas the US and parts of Europe have decommissioned several dams, hydro still dominates the industry.
 Particularly in China, South America, and Africa, where hydro is likely to continue to be an important part of the renewable energy mix for many years to come.

-Let's take a close look at the 10 biggest hydropower plants in the world, along with a few plants that are under construction, and may well soon knock some of these other examples off the list.
+Let's take a close look at the world's largest hydroelectric dams, along with a few plants that are under construction, and may well soon knock some of these other examples off the list.

 The world's largest hydroelectric plant is the Three Gorges Dam, in Yichang, Hubei province.
 It dams the Yangtze River and resulted in the flooding of a staggering 1,084 km2.

 Though it generates a huge amount of renewable power, this dam is controversial – to say the least.
 Some of the environmental impacts of this project are often questioned, as well as the flooding of the three gorges reservoir, displacing over a million people.

 The Baihetan dam on the Jinsha River is currently under construction.
 Work commenced on this project in 2008.
-The developers expect to complete this project between 2021-2022, and they expect that it will have a capacity of 16,000 MW.
+The developers expect to complete this project between 2021-2022, and they expect that it will have a generating capacity of 16,000 MW.